-- 7.1.
-A review of the effectiveness of the guide dog / service dog or service animal in supporting the parent, guardian or visitor's attendance at school activities shall be undertaken annually prior to the commencement of the school year. - 7.2.
-Approval may be revoked at any time by the principal if:

-(a) there are any concerns for the health and safety of students, staff or the guide dog / service dog / service animal;
+- 7.1 A review of the effectiveness of the guide dog/service dog or service animal in supporting the parent, guardian or visitor's attendance at school/board facilities shall be undertaken annually prior to the commencement of the school year or as required. - 7.2 Approval may be revoked at any time by the principal/board personnel if: - (a) there are any concerns for the health and safety of students, staff, community or the guide dog / service dog / service animal;

-(b) there is behaviour that is distracting, disruptive or aggressive, including making noise, failing to follow commands, growling or nipping.
-In the event that this behaviour occurs, the handler will be required to remove the guide dog / service dog / service animal from the school immediately.
-Alternative options for accommodation will be discussed;

-(c) there has been a change to the parent, guardian or visitor's circumstances or disability-related needs, which had supported the original approval or a change to the needs of students/staff such that there is a new competing right;

-(d) in the event of a Violent Incident Report;

-(e) the Board in its discretion determines that the accommodation is not effective for the parent, guardian or visitor's demonstrated disability-related learning needs or acts of daily living.
+- (b) there is behaviour that is distracting, disruptive or aggressive, including making noise, failing to follow commands, growling or nipping.
+In the event that this behaviour occurs, the handler will be required to remove the guide dog/service dog/service animal from the school/board facility immediately.
+Alternative options for accommodation will be discussed: - (c) there has been a change to the parent, guardian or visitor's circumstances or disability-related needs, which had supported the original approval or a change to the needs of students/staff such that there is a new competing right; - (d) in the event of a Violent Incident Report; - (e) the Board in its discretion determines that the accommodation is not effective for the parent, guardian or visitor's demonstrated disability-related learning needs or acts of daily living.